christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 claiming to be the son of Herod who faked his death [^11], so he was 'resurrected' as Juba II, king of Numidia and Mauretania.

-The Persians effectively used a slave-morality religion as part of their colonial program (Zoroastrianism and Buddhism), and then the Macedonians and Romans followed this formula.
-Religious syncreticism is how they maintained their empire.
-The Greeks used a system called 'Interpretatio Graeca' [^12] to equate their gods with those of other cultures, and the Romans adopted this system as well ('interpretatio romana').
-Christianity was created by scribes at the 'Alexandrian School' in Egypt which was a religion making factory and was overseen by 'Philo of Alexandria' (Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Pythodorida Philometor aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia) as a syncretic slave morality.

-It is likely that each Roman emperor after Julius Caesar took on the 'I-Zeus' (Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible (e.g. Titus Flavian Clemens aka 'Clement of Rome').
+It is likely that each Roman emperor after Julius Caesar took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible (e.g. Titus Flavian Clemens aka 'Clement of Rome').

 Then, after the Bar Kokhba Revolt (132--136 CE), this imperial slave-morality cult was subverted by a confederation of rabbi's who were headed by a rabbi named Akiva.